 Marathon Oil’s production mix

-In 1Q17, Marathon Oil’s (MRO) production mix from continuing operations was ~46% crude oil and condensate, ~16% natural gas liquids, and ~38% natural gas.
-This means Marathon Oil’s continuing operations are more tilted toward liquids production.
-Its total liquids production is at ~62%.
-Typically, upstream companies with more crude oil and natural gas liquids production have better operating margins.
+As seen in the below chart, Marathon Oil’s 3Q16 production mix was ~38% crude oil and condensate, ~16% synthetic crude oil (oil sands mining), ~13% natural gas liquids, and ~33% natural gas.
+This indicates that Marathon Oil (MRO) is more tilted toward liquids production, which stands at ~67%.
+Typically, upstream companies with more liquids production have better operating margins.

 Production mix trend

-In 1Q17, Marathon Oil’s North America E&P (exploration and production) operations reported a production mix of ~57% crude oil and condensate, ~19% of natural gas liquids, and ~24% natural gas.
-This arrangement means Marathon Oil’s 1Q17 production from North America E&P operations contains ~76% liquids and is tilted toward liquids production.
+For 3Q16, Marathon Oil’s North America E&P (exploration and production) operations reported production mix figures of ~57% crude oil and condensate, ~19% natural gas liquids, and ~24% natural gas.
+Marathon Oil’s 3Q16 production from North America E&P operations contains ~76% liquids and is tilted toward liquids production.

-Within Marathon Oil’s US Resource plays, 1Q17 production from the Bakken Shale reported the highest crude oil and condensate percentage of ~82% in its production mix.
-MRO’s production from the Oklahoma Resource Basin reported the lowest crude oil and condensate percentage of ~27% in its production mix.
+Within Marathon Oil’s US Resource plays, its 3Q16 production from the Bakken Shale reported the highest crude oil and condensate level of ~81% in its production mix.

-For 1Q17, Marathon Oil’s International E&P operations reported a production mix of ~29% crude oil, ~10% natural gas liquids, and ~61% natural gas.
-This arrangement means Marathon Oil’s production from International E&P operations is tilted toward natural gas.
+For 3Q16, Marathon Oil’s International E&P operations reported production mix figures of ~25% crude oil, ~10% natural gas liquids, and ~65% natural gas.
+Marathon Oil’s production from International E&P operations is tilted toward natural gas production.

-Marathon Oil’s OSM (oil sands mining) operations produced 100% synthetic crude oil in 1Q17.
+Marathon Oil’s OSM (oil sands mining) operations produce 100% synthetic crude oil.

 Other oil and gas producers

-Other upstream companies with higher crude oil percentages in their production mix include Devon Energy (DVN) and Occidental Petroleum (OXY).
-These companies contain ~46% and ~75% crude oil in their production mix, respectively.
-The volatility in oil prices also impacts ETFs and ETNs like the Vanguard Energy ETF (VDE), the ProShares UltraShort Bloomberg Crude Oil ETF (SCO), and the VelocityShares 3x Long Crude Oil ETN (UWTI).
+The volatility in oil prices also impacts ETFs and ETNs like the ProShares UltraShort Bloomberg Crude Oil ETF (SCO), the Vanguard Energy ETF (VDE), and the VelocityShares 3x Long Crude Oil ETN (UWTI).